 4.)
 Then, the machine slowly fills the bottles from the bottom in a laminar fashion so as to not shock your beer into releasing CO2 gases.

 5.)
 Once the fill nozzle openings are covered with beer, the nozzles are gently raised while continuously adjusting the CO2 pressures and optimizing speed, thus preventing undesirable turbulence from occurring during the fill.

 6.)
 Finally, when the nozzles reach a predefined stopping point and the liquid is at the desired neck level, a F.O.B (foam on beer) shot of CO2 is released.
 This ensures that your beer will be nicely blanketed with CO2 for crowning onto foam.
 You can keep the desired carbonation level dissolved in your beer and keep the Oxygen out.

 Don’t be forced to compromise on your carbonation standards to package your beer.
 If your process needs to be different than this, we have you covered with the Ultimate Bottling Flexibility .
 Advanced controls allow the 8 Shooter Beer Filling Machine to fill bottles in multiple ways, including a fermentation in the bottle mode.

-Perfect crowning doesn’t need to be Earth-shaking or glass-breaking.
+Perfect crowning doesn’t need to be earth-shaking or glass-breaking.
 With our Beer Filling Machine the crowning process is a pnuematics free zone!
-Don’t spend your precious time worrying about if your air compressor is maintaining tight pressures.
+You shouldn’t need to spend precious time worrying if your air compressor is maintaining a tight pressure.
 The 8 Shooter isn’t concerned.
 With our precision servo control and factory pre-set programming, we keep our crowning operations smooth, quiet, and reliable.
 You can adjust the tightness of the crowning with a push of a touch panel button- no manual adjustment.
 Let your Brew Master adjust away to their heart’s content in 1/100th of an inch increments.
 Our crowning dies are made out of the finest quality hardened stainless steel.
 You don’t need to worry about rusting or premature wear.
 That is a concern with lower grade materials as crowning-on-foam process does expose the die to liquid.